smbernhardt/Project1/README.md

 # Project1

-This Project is intended as test case development framework to practice writing tests on the sandbox for www.sweetshop.com --contains basic cypress tests for login, logout, and product search --contains xvfb to run tests in headless mode --contains a basic dataloader with several assertions to verify text, radio buttons, drop down menus, submission and resubmission
+This Project is intended as test case development framework with an automation suite sandbox written for www.sweetshop.com --contains basic cypress tests for login, logout, and product search --contains xvfb to run tests in headless mode --contains a basic dataloader with several assertions to verify text, radio buttons, drop down menus, submission and resubmission